opensearch-project/project-website/_posts/2022-09-27-opensearch-supported-by-tracetest.md

 ![Adding assertions](/assets/media/tutorials/tracetest/test_rerun.png){: .img-fluid}

-And Tracetest is not only an UI tool.
+Tracetest is not only a UI tool.
 You also can run that test from your CI environment.
 Click on the gear icon at the top of the page and click on **Test Definition**.

 ![Export test definition](/assets/media/tutorials/tracetest/test_definition.png){: .img-fluid}
 ![Exported definition](/assets/media/tutorials/tracetest/exported_test_definition.png){: .img-fluid}